rachelHey/metricsWG/README.md

 - Tbilisi Medical Academy (Georgia)
 - Sociedad Científica de Bibliometría y Cienciometria (Peru)
 - CERN - European Organization for Nuclear Research (Europe)
+- UAS4EUROPE - Universities of Applied Sciences for Europe (Europe)
 - International Consortium of Research Staff Associations (Global)
 - Molde University College (Norway)
 - Poznan University of Economics and Business (Poland)
 - University of Cyprus (Cyprus)
 - Vrije Universiteit Brussel (Belgium)
+- Hungarian Academy of Sciences (Hungary)

 If you want to join the WG, please [get in contact](#how-to-get-in-involved-and-stay-in-contact) with us!